mfamt/python-guide/source/chapters/function-writing-basics.md

 ---
-title: The basics of writing a function
+title: How to Write a Function
 ordernum: 350
 ---